timweisbarth/renewable-energy-wind/README.md

 ## Interpretation of results

-As expected, the model is best at classifying for the shortest horizon.
+As expected, the model is best at classifying for the shortest horizon and does reasonably well on the longer horizons, considering that this algorithm knows no weather forecast or any other additional information.

 ## Outlook

+As this is only a seminar project, there are many areas with the potential to improve the metrics.
+For me, it seems most promising to next look at:
+- preprocessing:
+    1. Investigate horizontal lines in wind-power plots
+    2. Investigate dimensionality reduction techniques
+        - PCA, Correlations, fancyimpute, ...
+    3. Design smarter features
+- Try to find better model:
+    - DNN, especially RNNs, ...